mantidproject/mantid/docs/source/algorithms/AbsorptionCorrection-v1.rst

 integration is carried out using these path lengths over the volume elements.

+The output workspace will contain the attenuation factors.
+To apply the correction you must divide your data set by the resulting factors.

 Note that the duration of this algorithm is strongly dependent on the element size chosen, and that too small an element size can cause the algorithm to fail because of insufficient memory.